Login

 Change the “Cash Flow Type” to “Investment.”

-Set the "Starting Amount" to whatever the current balance is in your investment account(s).
-For this example, I'll assume that is 0, so enter 0.00.
+Set the “Starting Amount” to whatever the current balance is in your investment account(s).
+For this example, assume the current balance is 0, so enter 0.00.

 Set the “Periodic Investment Amount” to “Unknown.”